rock-n-code/swift-libs/README.md

 This package contains several libraries which can be imported, and these libraries are grouped by a certain concern, feature or purpose.

 To provide further details about the libraries included in this package:
-* `Communications`: protocols, enumerations and a ready-to-use mock url class to build remote API services;
+* `SwiftLibsCommunication`: protocols, enumerations and a ready-to-use mock url class to build remote API services;
-* `Coordination`: protocols to implement the [Coordinator pattern](https://khanlou.com/2015/01/the-coordinator/) and some ready-to-use platform-specific concrete routers;
+* `SwiftLibsCoordination`: protocols to implement the [Coordinator pattern](https://khanlou.com/2015/01/the-coordinator/) and some ready-to-use platform-specific concrete routers;
-* `Core`: extensions we usually add to the base layer functionality and primitive types provided by the [Swift standard library](https://https://www.swift.org/documentation/#standard-library);
+* `SwiftLibsDependency`: a ready-to-use, simple [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) mechanism that levers heavily on the [dynamic property wrappers](https://www.hackingwithswift.com/plus/intermediate-swiftui/creating-a-custom-property-wrapper-using-dynamicproperty) provided by the [Swift programming language](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/properties/#Projecting-a-Value-From-a-Property-Wrapper);
-* `Dependencies`: a ready-to-use, simple [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) mechanism that levers heavily on the [dynamic property wrappers](https://www.hackingwithswift.com/plus/intermediate-swiftui/creating-a-custom-property-wrapper-using-dynamicproperty) provided by the [Swift programming language](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/properties/#Projecting-a-Value-From-a-Property-Wrapper);
+* `SwiftLibsFoundation`: extensions we usually add to the base layer functionality and primitive types provided by the [Swift standard library](https://https://www.swift.org/documentation/#standard-library);
-* `Persistence` (*available for Apple platforms only*): protocols, extensions and a ready-to-use fetcher class to simplify the building of the [CoreData](https://developer.apple.com/documentation/coredata) persistence layer;
+* `SwiftLibsPersistence` (*available for Apple platforms only*): protocols, extensions and a ready-to-use fetcher class to simplify the building of the [CoreData](https://developer.apple.com/documentation/coredata) persistence layer;

 ## Installation